ucbepic/docetl/README.md

 motion pipeline.yaml
 ```

-This will process the data in `data/sample_data.json`, perform sentiment analysis and word counting in parallel, validate the results, filter out short texts, and save the results in `output/results.json`.
+This will process the student submissions data, extract themes from each response, unnest the themes, summarize the responses for each theme, and save the theme summaries in `output/theme_summaries.json`.